IndieOutreach/scrape-twitch-v2.0/README.md

 ## Development Notes

 #### What is new in this commit?
-- Add Insights.get_stream_history_stats() now calls .get_totals() to get info on total # streamers, videos, livestreams, and game_ids in dataset
+- rename 'total_views' to 'view_counts' for better naming consistency

 #### What is still in development?
 Known Issues?
  - Streamers that don't have any videos on Twitch will keep appearing in .get_streamers_ids_with_no_video_data()
- - Everytime Scraper.compile_streamers_db() gets called, a 'total_views' item gets added
+ - Everytime Scraper.compile_streamers_db() gets called, a 'view_counts' item gets added
   - modify this so it only adds a new view count object we haven't scraped one in the last 24 hours
-  - rename 'total_views' to 'view_counts' for better naming consistency
  - Streamers.get_ids_with_missing_follower_data() currently hardcodes the dates instead of using a more general Streamer function that is date range aware

 #### What's next?